Lucsantosg/CloudLogAnalysis/how-to/manage-logs/deleting_logs.md

 # Deleting logs
 {: #deleting_logs}

-Use the [bx cf logging delete](/docs/services/CloudLogAnalysis/reference/logging_cli.html#status) command to delete logs from Log Collection.
+Use the [ibmcloud cf logging delete](/docs/services/CloudLogAnalysis/reference/logging_cli.html#status) command to delete logs from Log Collection.
 {:shortdesc}

 * You can delete logs within a specific time range.